Beedsmore History, Family Crest & Coats of Arms

-England following the Norman Conquest in 1066 they brought their family name with them.
+When the ancestors of the Beedsmore family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Dorset.
 The original derivation of the name, however, is not related to that area, but is probably a geographical reference to some lost town, village, or parish.
 It is plausible that this place was in Staffordshire, as the name is extremely common in that area.
-CITATION[CLOSE]

 Early Origins of the Beedsmore family

-Another 87 words (6 lines of text) are included under the topic Early Beedsmore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beedsmore research.
+Another 44 words (3 lines of text) are included under the topic Early Beedsmore History in all our PDF Extended History products and printed products wherever possible.